Skip to content

 • Photodynamic therapy

 Dry AMD treatment is aimed at monitoring or slowing the progression of the disease.
 Vision loss from advanced dry AMD cannot be prevented.
 But taking certain dietary supplements may help stabilize the disease in some patients.
-An NEI study showed that taking high doses of the antioxidants vitamin C, vitamin E, and beta-carotene, along with zinc, may help slow AMD progression in cases of:
+One large study has shown that taking high doses of the antioxidants vitamin C, vitamin E, lutein, and zeaxanthin, along with zinc, may help slow AMD progression in cases of:

 • Intermediate AMD